 CATH provides two structural comparison resources.
 The CATHEDRAL web-server allows users to submit a structure to be scanned against a library of representative CATH domain structures.
 The SSAP web-server allows a quicker structural alignment and superposition of two structures.

 To save time in this tutorial, we have performed these searches for you.
-If you click here, you'll see a search of the 1my8A00 beta-lactamase structure against CATH.
-The top hit is for another beta-lactamase within the same superfamily.
+If you click here, you'll see a search of the 2ffyA00 beta-lactamase structure against CATH.
+The top hit (4netB00) is for another beta-lactamase within the same superfamily.
 Now let's compare the structure of the beta-lactamase with a structure from a DD-peptidase family.
-Click on this PyMOL superposition (which was pre-prepared using the SSAP web-server mentioned above) of protein structure 1my8A00 for the beta lactamase P00811 against the structure 3itbD01 for the DD-peptidase P08506.
+Look at this superposition (which will be prepared using the SSAP web-server mentioned above) of protein structure 2ffyA00 for the beta lactamase P00811 against the structure 3itbD01 for the DD-peptidase (UniProtKB id: P08506).
 How similar are the structures?
 The residues involved in the SXXK motif in the active site are highlighted in green.
 How similar are the active site regions of these functionally diverse domains?

 Here are some residue positions that are highly conserved within each FunFam but different between the two FunFams: